Linear programming: History

 From 1946 to 1947 George B. Dantzig independently developed general linear programming formulation to use for planning problems in the US Air Force.
 In 1947, Dantzig also invented the simplex method that, for the first time efficiently, tackled the linear programming problem in most cases.
-When Dantzig arranged a meeting with John von Neumann to discuss his simplex method, Neumann immediately conjectured the theory of duality by realizing that the problem he had been working in game theory was equivalent.
+When Dantzig arranged a meeting with John von Neumann to discuss his simplex method, von Neumann immediately conjectured the theory of duality by realizing that the problem he had been working in game theory was equivalent.
 Dantzig provided formal proof in an unpublished report "A Theorem on Linear Inequalities" on January 5, 1948.
 Dantzig's work was made available to public in 1951.
 In the post-war years, many industries applied it in their daily planning.

 Dantzig's original example was to find the best assignment of 70 people to 70 jobs.
 The computing power required to test all the permutations to select the best assignment is vast; the number of possible configurations exceeds the number of particles in the observable universe.
 However, it takes only a moment to find the optimum solution by posing the problem as a linear program and applying the simplex algorithm.
 The theory behind linear programming drastically reduces the number of possible solutions that must be checked.

 The linear programming problem was first shown to be solvable in polynomial time by Leonid Khachiyan in 1979, but a larger theoretical and practical breakthrough in the field came in 1984 when Narendra Karmarkar introduced a new interior-point method for solving linear-programming problems.